top of page

 • If you’re sick.
 (Practice at home, even just the floor series.)

-• If you’re under the influence of alcohol, painkillers, or recreational drugs.
+• If you’re under the influence of alcohol, plant medicines, painkillers, or drugs.

 • During the acute phase of injury.